xuankimtran/docs-1/pages/katalon-studio/tutorials/flutter-based-application-testing.md

 ---
-title: "Flutter-based application testing"
+title: "Flutter-based application testing with SetText custom keyword"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/flutter-based-application-testing.html
 description:
 ---

+> Known issues:
+>
+> Katalon Studio partially supports Hybrid Mobile App.
+At the moment, Katalon Mobile Spy and Recorder doesn’t support detecting elements.
+You can use Mobile keywords to automatically test your app instead.

 Flutter is a UI toolkit for building applications for mobile, web, desktop, and embedded devices from a single codebase.

 You can use Mobile keywords to automate your application.
 However, Katalon Mobile Spy and Recorder currently cannot detect **EditText** elements in Flutter-based applications.
-In this tutorial, we provide a workaround to automate the Flutter-based application using a custom SetText keyword package.
+This tutorial provides a workaround to automatically test the Flutter-based application using a custom SetText keyword package.

 ## Run Flutter-based application test